scottmcook/scotts-portfolio/README.md

 ## Customization

 There wasn't too much to customize.
 I picked this theme for its simplicity.
-Regardless, I updated the font to an open source that was a frequently used in a design system my team developed at my last job.
-I also set the default
+Regardless, I updated the font to one of my favorite open source Google Fonts.

 #### In progress: